 At Cook, Bradford & Levy, we know from experience that Summit County has so much to offer in terms of recreation, including:

 - Biking (the Peaks Trail is one of our favorites)

 An accident attorney from our firm knows that all these recreation options in Summit County—combined with increasing tourism and traffic—can be a dangerous combination.
 For instance, we know that crowded slopes increase the risk of ski collision accidents at Summit County’s world-class resorts.

 Summit County is home to almost 30,000 permanent residents—a figure that swells during the ski season when visitors and temporary workers move into the county to mutually enjoy and benefit from the snow.
 Summit County includes some of Colorado’s finest ski resorts, such as:

 Despite strict DUI and DUI-D enforcement by the Summit County Sheriff’s Office, our team knows that skiing or snowboarding under the influence contributes to the probability of collisions on the slopes, and these do happen in Summit County.

-Just like drinking and driving, skiing or snowboarding while under the influence of alcohol or drugs is dangerous behavior that can lead to punitive damages when a collision happens.
-If you have been injured on the slopes we advise you to reach out as soon as possible to a Summit County ski collision attorney, who knows how to investigate and properly present an insurance claim for your injuries and damages.
+Just like drinking and driving, skiing or snowboarding while under the influence of alcohol or drugs is dangerous behavior.
+It can lead to punitive damages when a collision happens.
+If you have been injured on the slopes, we advise you to reach out as soon as possible to a Summit County ski collision attorney from our firm.
+We know how to investigate and properly present an insurance claim for your injuries and damages.

 If you think you might need a Summit County accident attorney, we encourage you to call Cook, Bradford & Levy at 303-543-1000 for a free consultation about your options.
 Our lawyers know Summit County.